johnwcowan/r7rs-work/PathnamesPython.md

 Returns a Posix-style pathname based on the contents of *path* using slash as the separator.
-If the drive is not empty, it is passed through *drive-mapper*, a procedure which accepts a string, bytevector, or u16vector and returns an object of the same type.
+If the drive is not empty, it is passed through *drive-mapper*, a procedure which accepts a string and returns an object of the same type.
 Whatever is returned will be prepended to the path.

 If *drive-mapper* is omitted, the behavior is implementation-dependent.